nortikin/sverchok/docs/nodes/curve/fillet_curve.rst

      will be set to 1.0.
 Note that this option works only when tangents of the curve at points where it is replaced with fillet are coplanar.
 I.e., this will work fine for planar curves, but may fail in other cases.
-   * **2 - Normals**.
-This option is not available when **Polylines only** parameter is checked.
-The fillet curves are generated so that 1) tangent vectors of the curves are equal at the meeting points; 2) second derivatives of the curves are also equal at the meeting points.
-Thus, normal and binormal vectors of the curves are equal at their meeting points.
-The generated curves are Bezier curves of fifth order.
-   * **3 - Curvature**.
-This option is not available when **Polylines only** parameter is checked.
-The fillet curves are generated so that 1) tangent vectors of the curves are equal at the meeting points; 2) second and third derivatives of the curves are also equal at the meeting points.
-Thus, normal and binormal vectors of the curves, as well as curvatures of the curves, are equal at their meeting points.
-The generated curves are Bezier curves of order 7.
    * **1 - Circular Arc**.
 This option is only available when **Polylines only** parameter is not checked.
 Fillet curves are calculated as circular arc of radiuses provided in the **Radius** input.